 However, with the doors unlocked, car engine running and no one around, these motorists make it extremely easy for opportunistic car thieves to steal cars in a matter of seconds.

-Scottish newspapers reported in January 2015 that a pair of thieves had helped themselves to three cars in one day, after drivers had left them to defrost with the engines running.
-The year before, former England midfielder Paul Scholes lost his £30,000 Chevrolet
+reported in January 2019 that several cars were stolen in a matter of minutes, after drivers had left them to defrost with the engines running.

 To make matters worse, what many people are unaware of is that leaving your car keys in the ignition while the car is unattended can, in fact, invalidate your car insurance